 Once you’ve identified and qualified your leads, use surveys to improve your content and stay on top of industry trends.
 Your web content can be markedly improved by listening to and applying customer feedback.

 Perhaps you’ve funneled everyone into a generic nurturing program.
 If so, surveys can help you gain insights that allow you to better personalize this so prospects remain engaged.
 Survey responses can also assist you with segmenting leads and funneling them into appropriate streams based on their responses.

 At this point, ask questions about how they stay up to date with industry trends and what topics they’d like to learn more about.
-This way, you can strategize your content to meet their expectations. optimize this content for search engines and social media.
+This way, you can strategize your content to meet their expectations.
+A digital marketing provider can help optimize this content for search engines and social media.

 This means you’ll be producing content your target market wants and that’s easily accessible to them.

 3. Desire: Use surveys to find customer pain points

 Once you’re creating the right content and qualifying your leads, what’s stopping your conversion rate from going through the roof?
 Why are your prospects not converting?
 You can use insights from surveys to find out.

 Ask your prospective customers about their biggest pain points, in general, and in relation to your products.
 Once you know what makes their lives difficult, you can develop the right marketing content to engage them and also to convince them to buy your product or service.

 Whatever you’re producing, if there’s no market demand for it, it won’t sell.
 Surveys can help you find out if you have the right product and if it fulfills a purpose.
 Once you have firsthand information from your target audience, you can either change to meet market demand or create a marketing strategy to incite desire.

 4. Lead conversion: Increase customer satisfaction